jortner0210/java_3033_group_project/README.md

 9. Browse to find the directory you created in step 2, navigate to the ```lib``` subdirectory, and select all of the ```.jar``` files and add them to your User Library.

 10. Click ```Apply and Close``` and save all options.
 The process is complete and you can now run JavaFX.

+## SQLite Java Driver Setup

+1. Download SQLite connector jar file: https://repo1.maven.org/maven2/org/xerial/sqlite-jdbc/3.32.3.2/

+2. Open Eclipse and create folder within project called "libs."

+3. Copy the jar file into the libs folder

+4. Right click the project, select "Build Path" then "Configure Build Path"

+5. In the Libraries section select "Classpath" and "Add Jars"

+6. Select the jar file from the libs folder

+7. If project has a module-info.java file, add "requires java.sql"